 What advice do we have to give about writing procedures?
 Most importantly – employ the Revision Stage of the Policy Process.
 The policy writing process considers activities that successful writers engage in while producing a piece of writing, and it applies whether one is writing an essay, a business letter, or a procedure.
 These writing activities are typically divided into three steps or phases — Planning, Drafting, and Revising.
 What’s the importance of the revision stage?

 Why Do We Need a Revision Stage?

-Once a draft is completed, the revision stage begins.
+Once a draft of the Standard Operating Procedure or SOP is completed, the revision stage begins.
 Obviously, the revising step means looking for errors.
 Recall while drafting we talked about not being obsessed about errors and perfect writing — such concerns can actually inhibit drafting.
 But revision is more than just looking for errors; it is about truly crafting the document.

 An Iterative Approach to Procedure Revising